enchf/go_DDT/README.md

  * A,2,2,VAR_B,10
  * Z,20,2,"Complex value",100
  */
-suite := ddt.NewDDTSuite("input.csv")    // Path to the input file.
+suite := ddt.NewSuiteBuilder("input.csv") // Path to the input file.
             .GroupBy(0)                   // Group by column 0.
             .Headers(false)               // True/False if input file has headers.
             .Variables(vars)              // Variables values.
 If variable is not in the map it keeps the string value.
             .GlobalName("DDT Suite")      // Suite Global name.
             .RowTransformer(transformer)  // Function to transform row values.
             .TestFunction(test)           // The test to be executed against all test cases.
-            .Build()                     // Returns a map[string][]DDTCase.
+            .Build()                      // Returns a map[string][]ddt.TestCase.
                                           // Groups the test cases and each group have an array of test cases.
                                           // If no grouping is set, there is a single no-name group for all test cases.
 ```

-Each DDTCase has the following properties:
+Each ddt.TestCase has the following internal properties:

-* Data: `[]interface{}` input data.
+* data:         `[]interface{}` input data.
-* Test: `func(data []interface{}) bool` test execution.
+* testExecutor: `func(data []interface{}) bool` test execution.
-* Suite: `string` the group this test case belongs to.
+* suite:        `string` the group this test case belongs to.

 Each test case can be run using `testCase.Run()`.